 For instance, a 30-year-old male in good health could get a $500,000 term life policy, good for 30 years, for less than $525 a year from a reputable insurance carrier.
 Typically, all that’s needed is a blood test and a check.
 The general rule of thumb is to have a enough coverage to cover all the family’s debts, be it mortgage or cars, Guffey says.
 A case can be made to have more, though, to make up for lost income, for instance.
 “For young people, term insurance is a very cheap and a very cost-effective way to take away risk,” Hauserman says.

 •Need for life insurance wanes, but doesn’t disappear: 35 to 55.
 Insurance still plays a role in the financial “pre-retirement years,” but it’s starting to get less important, Guffey says.
 By the time people are hitting these years, especially if they had a financial plan when they were younger, they see their liabilities shrink and their assets grow.
 This reduces the need for life insurance.
-On the liability side, mortgage balances are starting to fall as the loans have been paid on for years.
+On the liability side, mortgage balances are starting to fall as the loans have been paid on for years, though they may still need help with the VA.
 Meanwhile, college savings plans and retirement plans are probably well on the way at this point.
 Most people in this stage in their lives, too, should have their term policies in place that they set up while they were younger.

 That’s not to say there’s no need for life insurance in this age bracket.
 There are cases when consumers might add a second home, have a child or adopt children later in their careers.
 Some people in this stage in their lives might also need to think about providing financial security for grandchildren, Guffey says.
 These unique cases require protection.